 Finally, Lake County's transportation infrastructure is one of its strongest competitive advantages.
 By sharing a border with Wisconsin, Lake County is part of a larger two-state transportation grid.
 Interstate 94 connects communities with Milwaukee to the north and Chicago to the south; passenger and commercial rail networks provide regional and national connectivity; and O'Hare International Airport offers one of the finest international gateways in the world.
-Lake County is included in Metra's commuter rail service area, which serves as a critical connector between employees and employers across the regional labor shed.
-Additionally, Pace Transit Bus service provides connectivity across Lake County and into Cook County, however north-south service is concentrated in the eastern half of the county, with limited east-west connectivity, especially in the southwestern part of the county (see Figure 2).
-Locally, the Waukegan National Airport serves as a critical alternative to O'Hare for small aircraft serving businesses and aviation enthusiasts, as well as General Mitchell International Airport in Milwaukee, which is convenient for residents in the northern part of the county.
-However, despite these transportation-related strengths, the County continues to struggle with east-west connectivity.
-Opportunities to enhance Lake County's infrastructure to support business development and increase resiliency are outlined in the Strategic Action Plan.
+Lake County is included in the Metra6 commuter rail system service area, which serves as a critical connector between employees and employers across the regional laborshed.
+Additionally, Pace Suburban Bus7 service provides connectivity across Lake County and into Cook County, however north-south service is concentrated in the eastern half of Lake County, with limited east-west connectivity, especially in the southwestern part of Lake County (see Figure 2).